MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ### Azure CLI and Docker CLI

-Instead of, or often along with an IDE, you can work with Docker images and containers using [Azure CLI][24] and [Docker CLI][25].
+You can also work with Docker images and containers using the [Azure CLI][24] and [Docker CLI][25].
 Both VS Code and PyCharm have terminals where you can run these CLIs.

 Using a CLI is useful when you want finer control over build/run arguments and for automation.
 For example, the following command shows how to use the Azure CLI to specify the Docker image name.